How to Build a Dog House

 Tip: This guide teaches you how to build a dog house using specific dog house designs.
-If you're interested in a home for your furry friend that requires less time to put together, check out our dog house kits.
+If you're interested in a home for your furry friend that requires less time to put together, check out our other dog houses.

-Safety: While do it yourself dog houses are a nice outdoor treat for your dog, be sure to take all necessary precautions to give your pet relief from hot and cold weather by providing shelter indoors.
+Safety: While DIY dog houses are a nice outdoor treat for your dog, be sure to take all necessary precautions to give your pet relief from hot and cold weather by providing shelter indoors.